It was a dark and stormy night - well actually it was just dark - but I'm getting a little ahead of myself.

 Late that evening I returned with what seemed like half a car, some food and of course some more beer.
 Tony told me that the police had driven past on their way up the track on their rounds.
 They said if we were still there in a couple of days when they returned they'd give us a lift.
 Meanwhile we should just throw the pieces over the bank and out of sight.

-The next day we set to rebuilding the van and by dark the van was more or less back together, albeit with a radiator from a Toyota Landcruiser.
-I dropped the battery in, turned the key while Tony hand-choked one of the triple SU carbs, and it fired.
+The next day we set to rebuilding the van and by dark it was more or less back together, albeit with a radiator from a Toyota Landcruiser.
+I dropped the battery in, turned the key while Tony hand-choked the carby, and it fired.
 On this note we settled in for another night on the side of the road.

 Next morning we strapped the battery into its mangled tray, generally finished off and cleaned up then hit the road.